 RAN believes that indigenous peoples are the best stewards of rainforests.

-a new study by researchers at U of Illinois and U of Michigan
+Supporting this belief, a new study by researchers at U of Illinois and U of Michigan

 has added to the growing body of evidence that indigenous peoples are better protectors of their forests than governments or industry.
 In a review of 80 forests in 10 tropical countries, the study showed that when indigenous and local communities own their forests, they effectively conserve their forest resources over the long term.

 Reflecting the growing momentum behind viewing rainforests as carbon sinks that can either exacerbate or reduce climate change, the researchers measured the carbon emissions from forests under community and government control.
 The New Scientist recently ran an interview with the authors of this research,

 who said “our findings show that we can increase carbon sequestration simply by transferring ownership of forests from governments to communities."
 This is a bold assertion, but one that is supported by their research.